 The three stars arrived at the airport about 12.40 a.m. and were met by their 21-year-old pilot, Roger Peterson, and Jerry Dwyer the owner of the plane.
 It was a little before 1 a.m. when the single engine aircraft took off in a blinding snow storm.
 Peterson was inexperienced and was actually not supposed to fly under conditions requiring navigation by instruments, but did not see the special advisories concerning poor visibility.
 Peterson probably became confused in reading the unfamiliar gyroscope and may not have realised he was descending and not ascending.
 Just minutes after takeoff, the plane plunged into the ground.

-The wreckage was spotted at approximately 9:35 a.m. the next morning when a worried Dwyer decided to investigate, after not having heard from the airport of destination.
+The wreckage was spotted at approximately 9:35 a.m. the next morning when a worried Dwyer decided to investigate after not having heard from the airport of destination.
 Holly and Valens lay twenty feet from the plane while The Big Bopper was thrown forty feet away.
 Ritchie Valens was just 17 years old.
-February 3rd, 1959 would become known years later, in a song called "American Pie" by Don McClean as The Day The Music Died.
-Valens is interred in the San Fernando Mission Cemetery in Mission Hills, California.
+February 3rd, 1959 would become known years later, in a song called "American Pie" by Don McClean, as The Day The Music Died.
+Valens was interred in the San Fernando Mission Cemetery in Mission Hills, California.

 Valens' legend grew in the years following his death, culminating in the 1987 film La Bamba, a dramatized version of Valens' brief life and stardom, filled with the usual Hollywood distortions and factual errors.
 His style has been copied by several artists, including Chris Montez and the Hispanic-American group Los Lobos, who supervised the film's music and recorded their own rendition of "La Bamba".
-Their version ironically went to number 1 in America in 1987, outperforming Valens' original chart position.
+Their version ironically went to #1 in America in 1987, outperforming Valens' original chart position.
 Rhino Records has released several Ritchie Valens albums over the years, including "History of Ritchie Valens" (1981), "The Ritchie Valens Story" (1987), and "The Best of Ritchie Valens" (1987).
-In 1998, Del-Fi records issued a deluxe 3-CD, 62 track set featuring all the material from the three original albums plus some rare demos and outtakes.
-A 62 page booklet featured Valens' biography and rare photos.
+In 1998, Del-Fi records issued a deluxe 3-CD, 62 track set featuring all the material from the three original albums plus some rare demos and out takes, as well as a 62 page booklet featured Valens' biography and rare photos.